tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: add alternate text for creature is not burt
 		- DONE: add conditional for text if creature is not in the same room as burt
 		- DONE: create test_frog
-		- TBD: create machine to move test_frog
+		- TBD: create machine to move test_frog (start in main_hall and have it walk back & forth between main_hall & antichamber)
 		- TBD: test_frog test
 	- IDEA: maybe only enable non-burt creature use of go() method for now?